williamlegotyler/BonziBuddy_RENEWED/README.md

 # How to install

 1. drag the "bonzibuddy renewed" folder in your "C:\Program Files" folder.
-2. download and install "double agent" (unless your on windows xp wich has got the original "msagent").
+2. go onto the "install dependencies" folder and run the "install dependencies.bat" and then follow the instructions there.
-3. go onto the "install dependencies" folder and run the "install dependencies.bat" and then follow the instructions there.
+3. download and install "Microsoft speech SAPI 4.0"
 4. download and install "TTS TruVoice di Lernout & Hauspie".
 5. go into "C:\Program Files\bonzibuddy renewed" and execute the "launch.bat".